Inflectra/spira-documentation/docs/Build-Server-Integration/JetBrains-TeamCity.md

 Once it has connected successfully, your connection settings will be saved.
 In case of error, follow the instructions on-screen and try again.

 After setting the global configurations appropriately, you will need to enable the notifications in TeamCity.
-To do this, go to *My Settings & Tools,* that can be accessed through clicking your TeamCity username (top right).
+To do this, go to *My Settings and Tools,* that can be accessed through clicking your TeamCity username (top right).
 Once there, click on the *Notification Rules* section, find the *Spira Notifier for TeamCity* section, and click its hyperlink:

 ![Figure09](img/JetBrains_TeamCity_23.jpeg)